Pre-residence online work: July 10-15, 2023

 Cost and Resources:

-Each participant will be supplied with a variety of instructional resource materials, including those to be used in peer-led teacher training sessions.
+Each participant will be supplied with a variety of instructional resource materials, including those that can be used in peer-led teacher training sessions.

 After successful completion of course activities, participants will:

 - Demonstrate updated knowledge concerning the physical foundations of oceanographic topics and issues